galgantar/standard-deviants/index.markdown

 # Primi - Sentiment Analysis 😃😐🙁

 Some viral posts care positive and uplifting, but the reality is that they are also often negative, hence the stew being... toxic... ☠️ but viral, nonetheless.
+In the previous chapter we have seen that being negative can improve your chances of becomming viral, but than the question arises - who to hate on?
 The seasoning behind the message is defined by the [VADER sentiment](https://github.com/cjhutto/vaderSentiment) of posts.
 As we suspect that sentiment plays a big role in virality, we begin by looking at sentiment comprising our various clusters:

 <div class="flourish-embed flourish-chart" data-src="visualisation/26532988"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26532988/thumbnail" width="100%" alt="chart visualization" /></noscript></div>